margaretmf/margaretmf.github.io/teaching.md

 * Coral Cove, Ghalasat
 * the coast of Santa Barbara
 * the beach of Coral Cove
+* "came from a country far to the north"; "their ways are not ours nor is their language"
+* the island of Santa Catalina

 ### What? ###
 * "she was never able to tell that story herself for her language was one that no one could comprehend"